lukerbs/ScriptMonkey/README.md

 - **AI-Powered Fixes**: Uses OpenAI's GPT API to understand and resolve errors.
 - **Code Auto-Correction**: Automatically updates your Python files with the fixes.
 - **Cross-IDE Compatibility**: Works with any IDE or code editor.
+- **Context-Aware Q&A**: Ask questions directly to ChatGPT with or without providing files for context.
+Get detailed answers with code examples, explanations, and best practices tailored to your needs.

 ## 🚀 Watch the Demo